 This Checklist is designed to take students through all the necessary steps prior to filing Optional Practical Training (OPT).

-- If you believe you are eligible for OPT, request a recommendation for OPT form from the International Advisor at the International Office.
+- If you believe you are eligible for OPT, please make an appointment with the International Student Advising Office to discuss the application process.

-- Gather all of the necessary immigration documents and supporting materials which include:
+- Gather all of the necessary immigration documents and supporting materials which must be mailed to USCIS:

 - Copy of form I-94.